The World's Top Renewable Energy Companies

 Crop Energies AG

-This Brazilian firm is the fourth largest renewable energy company in the world.
+Headquartered in Rio de Janeiro, Brazil, Electrobras is an electric utility company that ranks as the fourth-largest renewable energy company in the world.
 Its chief form of power is hydropower, which supplies most of its overall output of 43,000 MW.

 The company is in the process of expanding its operations across South America, but also in Costa Rica and in the African nations of Angola and Namibia.